 Just like on the farm…

 I'm sure he'd be the first to admit that when I started throwing out all the food in our pantry (deemed too unhealthy to even give away), he was a little unsure of what was going on with me.
 Next when I suggested we purchase a couple expensive new kitchen gadgets (my Bosch kitchen mixer and my grain mill), he only said, “I guess as long as you'll use them…” When we tried some raw milk from a neighbor and I exclaimed, “But …it tastes just like milk!”, he looked at me like I was nuts and said, “Well, YEAH!
 What'd you think it was going to taste like, Kel?”
 He didn't even flinch when I said I wanted us to look into finding a source for raw milk.
-He'd just tell everyone, “I grew up on a farm, we drank this milk all the time.”
+He'd just tell everyone, “I grew up on a farm, we drank this milk all of the time.”

 Helping with the teenager

 Kent's great attitude through it all has probably been the most beneficial when it comes to switching our teenager over from our past lifestyle of eating fast food 2-3 times per WEEK, to our new lifestyle of eating fast food rarely, and even then it's only something a little better like Panera or Chipotle.
 Having another person to field the complaints about the junk food we no longer have around the house has been priceless.
 (Although we don't hear too many complaints anymore because he's finally coming around to realizing that good food tastes good too!)

 Sugar bombs and junk food